TroyMetrics/Benchmark-Overlays/README.md

 ## 🌡️ Thermal Throttle Detection

-The logic relies on vendor-specific thermal throttle sensors from HWiNFO to accurately detect physical downclocking events triggered by thermal limits.
-These sensors are then unified into two RTSS sensors `GPUThrottle` and `CPUThrottle`.
+Each hardware vendor provides its own **thermal throttle indicators** in **HWiNFO**.
+These sensors reveal when the CPU or GPU physically reduces clock speed to prevent overheating.
+The overlay merges those readings into two unified RTSS sensors — `GPUThrottle` and `CPUThrottle` — for consistent detection across all platforms.

 **🧠 Detection Sources:**